Every Valentines’ Day I rekindle my never-ending romance with chocolate.

 You can do this in two ways:

-Double Boiler Method: Put chopped chocolate into a double boiler or heatproof mixing bowl set over a pot of barely simmering water and stirring gently until the chocolate is completely melted and smooth.
-(Make sure the bowl doesn't touch the boiling water or the chocolate may burn.)As the chocolate melts, be sure to watch for signs that it may be “seizing” or turning grainy.
-This happens when moisture, such as a splash of water or a bit of steam, gets into the chocolate after it’s already begun to melt.
+1. Double Boiler Method: Put chopped chocolate into a double boiler or heatproof mixing bowl set over a pot of barely simmering water and stirring gently until the chocolate is completely melted and smooth.
+(Make sure the bowl doesn't touch the boiling water or the chocolate may burn.)

 Some recipes call for melting chocolate along with liquid such as milk.
 That’s okay, as long as the liquid is added at the beginning.
 If you’ve been wondering about white chocolate, it does resembles chocolate and certainly smells like it, but because it’s made of cocoa butter, milk solids, sugar and vanilla and does not contain chocolate liquor, it’s not really chocolate at all.

-For more information, here’s our Guide to Chocolate.
+For more information, here’s our Guide to Chocolate opens in a new tab.
 Are you celebrating this Valentine’s Day with a chocolate romance?

 Got a favorite way to indulge with chocolate?
 Let me know!